jdde/fpx/README.md

 # 🧩 Flutter Paste eXpress - a fast way to clone compatible templated bricks into your flutter project

-**fpx** is a developer-first CLI tool that helps you **install, scaffold, and customize Flutter components from any source** — instantly.
+**fpx** is a lightweit developer-first CLI tool that helps you **install, scaffold, and customize Flutter components from any source** — instantly.
+Pull mason bricks from anywhere.
 It works like `npx` for Flutter: you run a single command and get ready-to-edit code in your project.

 > ✨ **fpx = Flutter Paste eXpress**